Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital spectrometers

 \subsection{Fourier transform spectrometers}

 FTF spectrometers compute the PSD of a signal by applying a DFT of length $N$ to an input signal, squaring the DFT output, then taking an average over time.
-From Eq.~\ref{eq:discrete-pow} and Eq.~\ref{eq:dft_tophat}, a FTF spectrometer computes
+From \eref{eq:discrete-pow} and \eref{eq:dft_tophat}, a FTF spectrometer computes

 That is, the finite DFT summation bounds give rise to a convolution of the true PSD with a sinc$^2$() function.